 3. All references herein to gender shall be construed as being equally applicable without any reservation to both males and females.

-(b) Introduction of Employees: Each new employee within the bargaining unit shall be introduced to the Union Steward by the supervisor in the activity to which such employee will be permanently assigned as soon as possible, but in no event later than five (5) calendar days after he/she reports to his/her supervisor for regular assignment.
+1.2 Introduction of Employees: Each new employee within the bargaining unit shall be introduced to the Union Steward by the supervisor in the activity to which such employee will be permanently assigned as soon as possible, but in no event later than five (5) calendar days after he/she reports to his/her supervisor for regular assignment.
 Each employee transferred from another position to the bargaining unit shall likewise be introduced.
 The Union Steward’s function under this section is to explain the duties of the Steward and the Union.
 The Union Steward will notify the Union in writing within five (5) calendar days after employment of the name, address, social security number, and rate of pay for each new employee who is within the bargaining unit.
-The Union Steward will treat all confidential employee information with the utmost confidentiality and will be responsible to safeguard the data at all times while in his/her possession. an
+The Union Steward will treat all confidential employee information with the utmost confidentiality and will be responsible to safeguard the data at all times while in his/her possession.
+The Union Steward shall act as an agent of the Union for purposes of monitoring compliance with this Agreement.

-(c) Representation: The Union has the right to appoint no more than one (1) Steward and one (1) alternate at this location where workers are employed under the terms of this Agreement.
+1.3 Representation: The Union has the right to appoint no more than one (1) Steward and one (1) alternate at this location where workers are employed under the terms of this Agreement.
 Such Steward shall be allowed reasonable time (considered to be at least 15 minutes but not limited thereto) during regular work hours without loss of pay to see that the terms and conditions of this Agreement are observed at the Base.
 No Steward shall be discriminated against by the Employer because of his faithful performance of duties as Steward, nor shall any Steward be removed from the job until notice has been given to the Business Manager of the Union.
 The Union shall provide written notification to the Company with the name(s) of Union Stewards.
 The Steward or the alternate will notify the Facilities Manager or designated representative when leaving his work area for Union business.

-(d) Union Security:
+(1.4 Union Security:

 1. All employees who are members of the Union on the effective date of this Agreement shall be required to remain members of the Union as a condition of employment during the term of this Agreement.
 New employees shall be required to become and remain members of the Union as a condition of employment from and after the 31st day following the date of their employment or on the effective date of this Agreement, whichever is later.